 - Becoming active in the Parents’ and Friends Association/Fundraising Committee

 - Helping in the classroom or in a particular program or project

-Our school library is operated by volunteers; parents, grandparents and friends of the school who believe a love of books is the cornerstone for lifetime learning.
+Our school library is run by a part-time librarian, school library leaders and volunteers.
+The school believes a love of books is the cornerstone for lifetime learning.
 We aim to provide a welcoming space for children to engage with reading and broaden their literacy horizons.

-The library volunteers are committed to supporting teachers and students by maintaining the library, cataloguing, repairing and covering books and curating the collection with guidance from staff.
+The library is committed to supporting teachers and students by maintaining the library, cataloguing, repairing and covering books and curating the collection with guidance from staff.
 We also organise fundraising activities to help maintain and build the collection in line with curriculum objectives.

 We believe the school library is the the heart of a vibrant school community and a gathering place for all who love learning.

 Since February 2015, the NPS library committee has worked to rejuvenate the library.
 The library has grown to become a popular and vibrant hub in the school.
-We are fortunate to have professional librarians and children’s literature specialists in our school community who assist staff in curating and managing our library collection.
+As of 2021 the library is now run by a librarian three days a week.